ORIGINAL PHOENIX WORMS ®

 Small size are 7mm (about 5/16") long, and are for smaller animals:

 Finches, skinks, carnivorous plants, dart frogs; baby turtles, chameleons, geckos, and water turtles.
 Tropical fish that eat floating food will benefit from the calcium and protein these offer.

-Medium size are 12mm (about 7/16") long and are the size preferred by many herps:
+Medium size are 12mm (0.3 to 0.4") long and are the size preferred by many herps:

 Small bearded dragons, skinks, small chameleons, anoles, turtles; young Leopard, Gargoyle, Crested, and Leaf Tail Geckos.
 This is also a good size for larger tropical fish.

 Large size are 18mm (0.5 to 0.75" long) and are the right size for larger pets.